Vaphen/angular-forWidth/projects/if-width/README.md

 <p *ifWidth="smallScreen">Multiple ranges</p>
 ```

-All examples are also valid with *ifHeight, if the element's rendering should be dependent on the window's size.
+All examples are also valid with *ifHeight, if the element's rendering should be dependent on the window's height.

 ## Parameters